Jaz Coleman

-In addition, Coleman has composed orchestral and soundtrack pieces.

-Killing Joke have influenced numerous bands such as Nirvana, Foo Fighters, Jane's Addiction, My Bloody Valentine, Faith No More, Nine Inch Nails, Tool, Godflesh, Soundgarden, Metallica and Marilyn Manson.
-James Hetfield picked Coleman as one of his favourite singers.

 In November 2010, the band received the "Innovator Award" at the 2010 Classic Rock Roll of Honour; the award was presented to Killing Joke by admirer and friend Jimmy Page of Led Zeppelin, who stated, "I go back a long way with Jaz Coleman and the band.
 I used to go and see the band, and it was a band that really impressed me."

+He moved to New Zealand in the 1990s and became a citizen of that country in 2018.

 Early life

 Coleman was born in Cheltenham, Gloucestershire, England, to Ronald A. and Gloria H. (née Pandy) Coleman: an English father and an Anglo-Indian mother of half-Bengali descent, both of whom were school teachers.
 He studied piano and violin under Eric Coleridge, head of music for Cheltenham College, until the age of 17, and was a member of several cathedral choirs in England.
-He later moved to and became a citizen of New Zealand.

 Coleman studied in Leipzig, East Germany, in 1978, and Cairo Conservatoire in 1979, completing an extensive study of Arabic quarter tones at the latter institution.
 According to his own account, Coleman also studied international banking for three years in Switzerland and is an ordained priest with a church in New Zealand.